This article outlines best practices for architecting the customer journey through the Next Steps page.

 Feeling stuck?
 To get started, here are some questions to ask yourself:

-• What happens during the early days of your usual selling process, once you’ve gotten past initial qualification?
+- What happens during the early days of your typical selling process, once you’ve gotten past the initial qualification of the lead?
+Is it a demo or an introductory meeting with more stakeholders for further discovery?

 Step 3: Add Details to Steps